-- GRUB2-efi will be used exclusively as the bootloader for a UEFI system. - By default, a new bootloader (Grub2-efi) will be written into the ESP (EFI System Partition).
+- GRUB2-efi or rEFInd may be used as the bootloader for a UEFI system. - By default, a new bootloader (Grub2-efi) will be written into the ESP (EFI System Partition).

 If there are already UEFI-based operating systems installed on your computer (Windows 8 for example), the Mageia installer will detect the existing ESP created by Windows and add grub2-efi to it.
 If no ESP exists, then one will be created.
 Although it is possible to have several ESPs, only one is required, whatever the number of operating systems you have.